ThiagoOSA/Dream-Render/README.md

 Z - Para rotacionar para esquerda lateralmente no eixo Z.
 F - Para rotacionar para direita lateralmente no eixo Z.

-W - To move forward. \n
+W - To move forward.
-S - To move backwards. \n
+S - To move backwards.
-A - To move to the left. \n
+A - To move to the left.
-D - To move to the right. \n
+D - To move to the right.
-Q - To rotate left on the Y axis. \n
+Q - To rotate left on the Y axis.
-E - To rotate right on the Y axis. \n
+E - To rotate right on the Y axis.
-R - To rotate up on the X axis. \n
+R - To rotate up on the X axis.
-F - To rotate down on the X axis. \n
+F - To rotate down on the X axis.
-Z - To rotate left sideway on the Z axis. \n
+Z - To rotate left sideway on the Z axis.
-F - To rotate right sideways on the Z axis. \n
+F - To rotate right sideways on the Z axis.